It is very important to us that you have a wonderful stay on board; please read the information below to get the best out of your cruise.

 Entertainment: Entertainment on board is very low-key and includes a library, chess, jigsaws, board games and magazines.
 We have a selection of DVD's, mainly related to the local history and natural environment which may be watched in the saloon after dinner or at other times if everyone is in agreement.

 Learning: Many of our guests are very keen to know more about boat operations and the cruising area.
 Guests are welcome to join the Skipper in the wheelhouse at certain times and learn about navigation and perhaps even take a spell at the wheel.
 The engineer will be happy to take you round the engine room.
 A crew member will be pleased to take you on the tender while at anchor.
-There is an area bible on board about the local wildlife, natural environment, history and culture of the area and members of the crew are very knowledgeable, although not expert in any field apart from boat operations.
+There is literature on board about the local wildlife, natural environment, history and culture of the area and members of the crew are very knowledgeable, although not expert in any field apart from boat operations.

 QUERIES AND FURTHER INFORMATION